From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Features Represent Disentangled Concepts

-\paragraph{Metrics.} To evaluate the ability of a featurizer to represent these concepts, we employ the \textbf{mean correlation coefficient} (MCC) metric \citep{hyvarinen_unsupervised_2016} common in the causal representation learning literature \citep{hyvarinen_nonlinear_2019,khemakhem_ice-beem_2020,khemakhem_variational_2020,wendong_causal_2023,von_kugelgen_self-supervised_2021,von_kugelgen_nonparametric_2023,von_kugelgen_identifiable_2024,reizinger_identifiable_2024,reizinger_jacobian-based_2023,reizinger_embrace_2023,gresele_independent_2021}.
-MCC measures how well the learned representation recovers the underlying ground-truth factors.
-That is, it measures identifiability up to scalings and permutations (for details, refer to App.~\ref{app:metrics}).
-One important nuance is that MCC is measured using one-dimensional features, but multinomial concepts may not be one-dimensional in $\mathbf{f}$ or $\mathbf{h}^\ell$ \citep{engels2025not}.
-Thus, we compute the MCC over binarized concepts: for given a variable with $V_i$ possible values, we create a new binary variable for each value of a multinomial concept.
-For example, for the sentiment concept, we have three binary variables for each of negative, neutral, and positive sentiment.
-When computing the MCC, we first average the correlation coefficients for all values (e.g., the negative, neutral, and positive binary variables for sentiment) before taking the macroaverage across concepts (e.g., sentiment and tense).
+We correlate one feature in $\mathbf{f}$ with each concept.
+However, multinomial concepts may not be one-dimensional in $\mathbf{f}$ nor $\mathbf{h}^\ell$ \citep{engels2025not}.
+Thus, we \emph{binarize} concepts before computing MCC: given a concept $z_i$ with $|z_i|$ possible values, we create a new binary variable for each value.
+For example, sentiment can take a value in \{positive, neutral, negative\}.
+We create one binary variable per value.
+To compute the MCC, we first average the correlation coefficients for all values of $z_i$ before taking the macroaverage across concepts in $Z$.
 A high MCC is achievable in theory only if we make the following assumption: